What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Nucleus motorius n. trigemini

-mm. masticatorii, m. tensoris veli palatini, m. tensor tympani, venter anterior m. digastrici
+Mm. masticatorii, m. tensoris veli palatini, m. tensor tympani, venter anterior m. digastrici

 Nucleus mesence-phalicus n. trigemini